 We watched the case bob along with the slight breeze.
 There was no way we could get it, though its trajectory was such that I figured in a couple of hours it should fetch up, two miles away, on the beach right in front of our hotel.
 We said, se la vie, and headed for the hill to climb to the Pilgrim Monument and get a view of the town from above.

 Plan that for summer.
 The tower is closed in winter.
 And though it sits right on the edge of the hill overlooking the town, you cannot get to that side to enjoy the view.
 The entire top of the hill is fenced off – with barbed wire mind you – only a parking lot for all those wretched tour buses is open.
 The visitor’s center is unappealing, institutional, shoddily built.
-The whole thing looked like a prison, instead of a commemoration of the place intrepid people landed.
+The whole thing looked like a prison, instead of a commemoration of the place where a group of intrepid, albeit somewhat batty, people landed.
 Quite a different tone from that at Plymouth.

-I couldn’t help comparing this tower to the one I climbed at St. Michael’s Hill, Montacute, Somerset in England.
-There a permissive path led through a farmer’s field, you hopped over a stile or two, might have to contend with a cow, then walked a wooded path that spiraled up to an open, flat spot on top of the hill – not a bus or parking lot in sight.
-The tower was built in the 1700′s for an actual purpose.
+And while we’re on comparisons, I couldn’t help remembering the tower I climbed at St. Michael’s Hill, Montacute, Somerset in England.
+To get to the top you follow a permissive path leading through a farmer’s field, you hop over a stile or two, might have to contend with a cow, then walk a wooded path that spirals up to an open, flat spot on top of the hill – not a bus or parking lot in sight.
+The tower was built in the 1700’s for an actual purpose.
 Which purpose – looking out across the plains – was still possible from it, for free.
-The pilgrim monument, so focused on getting tourists to pay rather than interested people to discover, was a disappointment.
+By comparison the pilgrim monument, so focused on getting tourists to pay rather than interested people to discover, was a huge disappointment.

 It was time to find lunch.
 We now knew that starting early on the search for food was a very good idea.
 Not far from the base of the hill we ran across a natural foods market from which good smells were emanating.
 If this had been open the night before I’d have happily dined in the grocery store.
 I’d noticed a sandwich shop a little farther on, so I suggested we check it out before making our choice.